-Stage 1 - No Significant Increase in Credit Risk Since Initial Recognition 2 - Significant Increase in Credit Risk Since Initial Recognition 3 - Credit-Impaired ECL methodology Impairment is estimated based on the expected losses over the expected life of member loans arising from default events occurring in the next 12 months (12-month expected credit loss).
+Stage 1 - No Significant Increase in Credit Risk Since Initial Recognition 2 - Significant Increase in Credit Risk Since Initial Recognition 3 - Credit-Impaired ECL methodology Impairment is estimated based on the expected losses over the expected life of member loans arising from default events occurring in the next 12 months (12- month expected credit loss).
 Impairment is estimated based on the expected losses over the expected life of member loans arising from default events occurring in the lifetime of the instrument (lifetime expected credit loss).
-Collective or individual assessment basis of similar risk charac industry, geographical loc the length of time the lo historical loss experience. nember loans grouped on the steristics based on loan type, ation, type of loan security, wans are past due and the The groupings are subject to be that exposures within a propriately homogeneous.
+Collective or individual assessment basis of similar risk charactindustry, geographical loc the length of time the loc historical loss experience. nember loans grouped on the steristics based on loan type, ation, type of loan security, pans are past due and the The groupings are subject to e that exposures within a propriately homogeneous.
 Each credit-impaired member loan is individually assessed.
 Application of ECL methodology ECL on a group of member loans is measured on the basis of a loss rate approach.
 The Caisse develops loss rates for member loans in stage 1 and loss rates for member loans stage 2, based on historical default and loss experiences for those types of member loans, adjusted for current economic conditions and forecasts of future economic conditions.
 The loss rates are also applied to the estimate of drawdown for undrawn loan commitments (unadvanced loans, unused lines of credit, letters of credit).
 The probability of default on credit-impaired member loans is 100%, therefore, the key estimation relates to the amount of the default.
-ECL on a credit-impaired member loan is measured based on the Caisse's best estimate of the difference between the loan's carrying value and the present value of expected cash flows discounted at the loan's original effective interest rate.
-For member loans in stage 1 with undrawn loan commitments, the estimate of drawdown within 12 months of the reporting date is based on historical drawdown information. commitments, the estimate tage 2 with undrawn loan e of drawdown over the life of also based on historical Key forward- looking information s, local economic outlook, c s of the Caisse's members. credit environment, and other relevant economic
+ECL on a credit-impaired member loan is measured based on the Caisse's best estimate of the difference between the loan's carrying value and the present value of expected cash flows discounted at the loan's original effective interest rate. commitments, the estimation tage 1 with undrawn loan ate of drawdown within 12 date is based on historical commitments, the estimate tage 2 with undrawn loan e of drawdown over the life of also based on historical Key forward- looking information es, local economic outlook, c ts of the Caisse's members. redit environment, and other relevant economic